arpitdalal/remix-supabase-auth/README.md

 - Refresh token logic implemented
 - Can easily extend the social auth providers
 - Bare minimum and un-opinionated
-- `main` branch is Typescript but you can access JavaScript project in [`js` branch](https://github.com/arpitdalal/remix-supabase-auth/tree/js)
+- `js` branch is JavaScript but you can access Typescript project in [`main` branch](https://github.com/arpitdalal/remix-supabase-auth/)

 ## Quick Start